Vegetarian Becomes a Supercentenarian

 A news report says that he is a vegetarian.
 So which one is correct?
 From Bernardo LaPallo's blog (November 2010):

 Do you eat any animal products at all?Wikipedia says that Lapallo is the world's oldest blogger.
 You can say that he is not a strict vegetarian like Michael Jackson was who was stricken dead.
 Bernardo LaPallo suggests 5 foods for living longer on the news show.
 They are garlic, olive oil, chocolate, cinnamon and honey.
-I wrote on a blog that I am veganese (a vegan) but I also like to eat my honey!

 I do not eat meat, except perhaps once a year.
 Eggs, dairy and cheese comprise a small part of my diet, too.

-An MD (Steven Pratt) wrote a book with the 21 healthiest foods called SuperFoods Rx (2008).
+An M.D.
+(Steven Pratt) wrote a book with the 21 healthiest foods called SuperFoods Rx (2008).
 All of these 5 foods are among the 21 foods in the book.
 Other foods that are among these 21 foods include apples, avocado, beans, blueberries (includes other berries), broccoli, kiwi, oats, onions, oranges, pomegranates, pumpkin, spinach (also other greens), tea, tomatoes and walnuts.
 Wild salmon and yogurt were also on this list.

 TV News Show 109 Year Old Eats Chocolate

 Below is video of Bernardo LaPallo at 110 years old.

 "The longest unambiguously documented human lifespan is that of Jeanne Calment of France (1875-1997), who died at age 122 years, 164 days." --Wikipedia.
 Du Pinhua was a vegetarian and Buddhist who lived until she was 120 years old.
 "When she turned 116, she credited her longevity to not eating meat until she was 110 and to never arguing with others."